rubengamboa/python-data-science-projects/manuscript/chapter-01.md

 If you do this, Python will not notice (or care) that the variables are in the wrong units.
 Instead, it will compute the BMI using the expression provided, so it will assign `0.437` to `bmi` instead of the "correct" value of `31.49`.
 That's quite a difference!

 Just in case you still think this is a trivial problem, let me tell you about the Mars Polar Lander.
 The $110M lander was a robotic spacecraft that was part of the Mars Surveyor mission in 1998.
 It descended to the Martian surface, but communications stopped at the end of the descent.
-[NASA engineers determined](https://mars.nasa.gov/msp98/news/mco990930.html) that the problem was an error during the "transfer of information between the Mars Climate Orbiter spacecraft team in Colorado and the mission navigation team in California."
+NASA engineers determined that the problem was an error during the ["transfer of information between the Mars Climate Orbiter spacecraft team in Colorado and the mission navigation team in California"](https://mars.nasa.gov/msp98/news/mco990930.html).
 You guessed it: One team used metric units and the other English units!

 So if the computer doesn't care what units you're using, who does?
 Obviously, it's the programmers who care, so there must be some way to let another programmer (possibly your future self) what units your variables are using.
 More generally, it's important to let the other programmers (again, possibly your future self) exactly what each variable holds.
 Python offers a mechanism for just this programmer-to-programmer communication, and it's called a *comment*.
 Many beginning programmers underestimate the importance of comments, but experienced programmers know the value of proper commends and documentation.
 So you should get in the habit early to document your variables, so that other programmers find it easier to understand your program.
 I bet those NASA engineers (and the scientists who depended on that mission) wish they had done just that!